ggerganov/imgui-ws/README.md

 ## Tools

-There are a few tools that help with the development and the optimization of the ImDrawData compression:
+There are a few tools that help with the development and the optimization of the ImDrawData compression.
+To build the SDL-based tools, use `cmake -DIMGUI_WS_SUPPORT_SDL2=ON`.

 - [record-sdl2](https://github.com/ggerganov/imgui-ws/tree/master/tools/record-sdl2)